snowshoe-hiawatha

 During Spring, Summer or Fall, these 5 incredible hikes are a great way to explore the beauty of Algoma.
 Some lead to waterfalls, some lead to breathtaking views of Lake Superior, and some lead to ancient sites.
 1. Potholes Provincial Park A short interpretive trail winds through a garden-like setting in the beautiful Boreal Forest. […]

-Top Five Must Dos When Visiting Sault Ste.
+Five Must-Do Experiences in Sault Ste.
 Marie

 June 24, 2016 By Heather Bot

-The Outsider – Photography in Algoma
+The Outsider – Photography In Algoma

 April 13, 2016 By James Smedley